thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Summary

-The MFEM-MGIS-MFRONT application (abbreviated version MMM), aims at efficiently use supercomputers in the field of implicit nonlinear thermomechanics.
+The MFEM-MGIS-MFRONT (MMM) application, aims at efficiently use supercomputers in the field of implicit nonlinear thermomechanics.
 This open-source library is based on several components as prerequisites.
 The first component, `MFEM` [@mfem, @mfem-web], is a finite element library